Protecting Your Cargo in Transit

 • Should additional temperature sensors be inserted with the cargo for retrieval upon arrival, to be certain conditions are as expected during the course of shipment?

-“Shippers who rely upon third parties to properly load and secure their products may also want to consider working with local marine surveyors to help supervise the loading of containers, especially if there is any doubt as to their experience with the type of product being shipped,” says Kirk Rider, Director of Ocean Marine Risk Control at Travelers.
+“Shippers who rely upon third parties to properly load and secure their products may also want to consider working with local marine surveyors to help supervise the loading of containers, especially if there is any doubt as to their experience with the type of product being shipped,” said Kirk Rider, Director of Ocean Marine Risk Control at Travelers.
 “While this can be an added expense, it may also be the best way to help ensure that proper methods and procedures are followed when shipping cargo by intermodal containers.”

 Warehousing and storage risks can happen at any point along your cargo’s journey, including while goods are in port awaiting shipment.
 Risks include improper stowage, fire, theft, water damage and contamination.

 You may want to consider your risk tolerance for warehousing and storage when choosing a warehousing partner.
 Your selection should take into account your cargo’s exposure to loss.
-For example, theft prone commodities will need extra consideration in regard to security.
+For example, theft-prone commodities will need extra consideration in regard to security.
 Perishable commodities will need specific refrigeration solutions.

 Warehousing considerations, however, can be important for all types of commodities.
 Even if the items themselves are not of a high value, they may play a key role in a manufacturing process, and any damage at a storage location may lead to costly delays.
 It is important to recognize related importance of the cargo, even in the absence of intrinsic value or potential for spoilage.

-To vet warehousing partners, look for companies that participate in relevant industry associations, regularly collaborate with law enforcement agencies, and demonstrate expertise relevant to your warehoused products whether they are susceptible to handling damage, theft or both.
+To vet warehousing partners, look for companies that participate in relevant industry associations, regularly collaborate with law enforcement agencies and demonstrate expertise relevant to your warehoused products whether they are susceptible to handling damage, theft or both.

-Cargo Insurance
+Cargo insurance

 No matter how well shipments are packed and prepared for transit, damage can still occur.
 Obtaining adequate ocean cargo insurance coverage is key, as even experts in moving cargo can be surprised by responsibilities they didn’t know they had.
 When a supplier or freight forwarder handles the overseas cargo insurance on your behalf, there may be uncertainty about coverage provided.